Doing everything in love, go and do likewise!

 We continue follow the Little Wandle Letters and Sounds phonic scheme of work.
 Please keep practising the letter sounds and tricky words we sent home at half-term.
 This is so important as the pace of the scheme is fast and the children will continue to learn new letter sounds and tricky words this half-term.

-We will be reveiwing Phase 3 sounds and words this half-term - ai, ee, igh, oa, oo, oo, ar or, ur, ow, oi, ear, air, er and words with double letters and longer words.
+We will be reveiwing Phase 3 sounds and words this half-term - ai, ee, igh, oa, oo, oo, ar or, ur, ow, oi, ear, air, er and words with short vowels.

 New for this half-term we willl focus on: